Initial conditions

 Rossby-Haurwitz wave in primitive equations

-The following shows that you can set the same RossbyHaurwitzWave
+The following shows how you can use RossbyHaurwitzWave

 (or Wet